smeghen/shannongaelslgfa/README.md

 # Credits

-Hero Image and Club photos taken by Deirdre O’Dowd for the Shannon Gaels Club.
+* Hero Image and Club photos taken by Deirdre O’Dowd for the Shannon Gaels Club.

+* Bootstrap was used throughout the project for the layout and responsiveness of the site.

+* The Code Institute modules and videos were used extensively to aid me in the design and creation of this website.

+---

+# Acknowledgments

+* My Mentor, Gurjot Singh, for his feedback and support throughout the project.

+* The Slack community for their support, encouragement and assistance in finding answers to my project problems.